RESPONSIBLE SOURCING

 In 2011, Henkel and five other companies in the chemical industry co-founded the initiative “Together for Sustainability – Chemical Supply Chains for a Better World” (TfS).
 It is based on the principles of the United Nations Global Compact and the Responsible Care Initiative of the International Council of Chemical Associations (ICCA).
 TfS aims to harmonize increasingly complex supply chain management processes with regard to sustainability and to optimize dialog among worldwide business partners.
 Above all, synergies are to be created so that resources can be used more efficiently and with a minimum of administrative effort, not only among the member companies but also with all of our shared suppliers.

 At the heart of the audits and online assessments of the TfS initiative is the core idea: “An audit for one is an audit for all!”.
 Suppliers then only have to undergo one assessment or one audit.
 The audits are carried out by a number of selected, independent audit companies.
 For the online assessments, TfS works with EcoVadis, a sustainability performance assessment specialist.
 Performance is assessed in the areas of management, environment, health and safety, labor and human rights, and issues of ethical corporate governance.
-In 2023, TfS had a pool of around 17,900 active TfS assessments and audits.
-In the same year, around 2,830 Henkel suppliers underwent a TfS assessment or audit.
-The TfS initiative has grown strongly in recent years and consists of members that are internationally operating chemical companies.
+In 2024, TfS had a pool of around 20,600 active TfS assessments and audits.
+In the same year, around 3,200 Henkel suppliers underwent a TfS assessment or audit.
+As a number of TfS members are also direct suppliers of Henkel, and these suppliers also assess and audit their suppliers, we achieve a more in-depth approach (tier n) to sustainability practices along the value chain.